 In this article, we have come up with a list of alternative operating systems you can use instead of Windows.
-Most of the OSs listed here are free; so the next time you set up a PC, you can try something.
-In addition, most OSs support dual boot, giving you the freedom of running two environments in one device.
+Most of the OSs listed here are free; so the next time you set up a PC, you can try something from these free alternatives to Windows.
+In addition, most OSs support dual-boot, giving you the freedom of running two environments in one device.
 In the list, we will mention the major features, notable aspects and intended purpose of each OS.
 Shall we start, then?

-Ubuntu is the best alternative operating system if you are looking for something free.
-It is also known as Ubuntu Linux and developed by Canonical Inc. As you can guess, it’s a Linux-based Operating System.
-Although it is available for other devices like smartphones and servers, Ubuntu is used as a common alternative to Microsoft.
+Ubuntu is the best alternative OS for Windows if you are looking for something free.
+It is also known as Ubuntu Linux and developed by Canonical Inc. As you can guess, it’s a Linux-based operating system.
+Although it is available for other devices like smartphones and servers, Ubuntu is used as a common alternative to Windows.
 There are even laptops and desktops that ship with Ubuntu by default.
-The latest version of Ubuntu is 16.04 Xenial Xerus.
+The latest version of Ubuntu is 16.04.1 LTS Xenial Xerus.
 Being a Linux-based OS, it is quite different from Microsoft, in terms of looks and features.

-Linux Mint, often called Mint Linux, is yet another Linux-based alternative operating systems for Microsoft Windows.
+Linux Mint, often called Mint Linux, is yet another Linux-based alternative PC operating system for Windows.
 It’s also seen as an alternative to Ubuntu, in the free OS sector.
 We had previously covered the comparison of Ubuntu vs Linux Mint and you can check if you are doubtful.
-Talking of Linux Mint, it’s a community-driven Linux distribution, unlike Ubuntu.
+Talking about Linux Mint, it’s a community-driven Linux distribution, unlike Ubuntu.
 In fact, it’s an OS that is based on Debian and Ubuntu.
-The latest version of Linux Mint is 18 ‘Sarah’ and was released on 30th June 2016.
+The latest version of Linux Mint is 18.3 ‘Sylvia’.
 We hope you know that Linux Mint is completely free to use.

 When compared to Ubuntu, it’s a bit tough to install Linux Mint in your computer, but you can surely try a Virtual Box for testing.
 That said, Mint packs a bunch of features and an intuitive User Interface within.
 If you are looking for an OS that gives you a Windows-like UI, it’s better to go with Mint.
-Here, you get the taskbar, better windowing and other features.
-It also comes with multimedia support, free and open-source apps and some performance boosts.
-Looking from advanced user’s point of view, however, Linux Mint offers better configure ability and customization.
+Here, you get the taskbar, better windowing, and other features.
+It also comes with multimedia support, free and open-source apps, and some performance boost.
+Looking from an advanced user’s point of view, however, Linux Mint offers better configure ability and customization.

 Confused between macOS and Windows?
 You can check out our take on the Mac OS vs Windows debate here.

-Conclusively, Chrome OS is an alternative operating system to Windows if you are into deep web browsing.
+Conclusively, Chrome OS is an alternative OS to Windows if you are into deep web browsing.
 Don’t expect it to be a general-purpose OS, but you can have hassle-free, high-speed Chrome usage.
 Different versions are available, but the best is to get a Chromebook.

 For instance, if you want to install Remix OS in your Pixel C or Nexus 10, you can download the official files and install.
-On the other hand, if you want to run the OS in your PC, there are two options.
+On the other hand, if you want to run the OS on your PC, there are two options.
 Either, you can get the installation ISO and do as per the standard procedure.
-On the other hand, if you want simplify things, you can get the Remix OS Player for PC. it needs to be noted that Remix OS is bringing an enhanced version of Android with better multi-tasking and options.
+On the other hand, if you want to simplify things, you can get the Remix OS Player for PC. it needs to be noted that Remix OS is bringing an enhanced version of Android with better multitasking and options.
 And, we should say that the interface is simply elegant.
 There is a third option to experience Remix OS — Remix OS PC.
-It’s a fully-fledged Android PC with all required connectivity options.
+It’s a fully fledged Android PC with all required connectivity options.

-In short, Remix OS is the best alternative operating system for those who love Android environment.
-There aren’t many features, but it offers a better multi-tasking experience, speed and intuitive usage.
+In short, Remix OS is the best windows alternative operating system for those who love the Android environment.
+There aren’t many features, but it offers a better multi-tasking experience, speed, and intuitive usage.
 What more do you expect?

 Does the name remind you of Ubuntu?
-Well, you’re not wrong — Kubuntu is a specified version of Ubuntu that combines another desktop environment to the Ubuntu system.
-Technically speaking, Kubuntu is an official flavour of Ubuntu.
+Well, you’re not wrong.
+Kubuntu is a specified version of Ubuntu that combines another desktop environment to the Ubuntu system.
+Technically speaking, Kubuntu is an official flavor of Ubuntu.
 It has made use of KDE Plasma Desktop environment instead of the Unity system.
 It means, from the looks, you may think that it’s an entirely different operating system.
 But, the fact is that the core OS inside is the same.
-Obviously, this flavour is in use for several purposes.
+Obviously, this flavor is in use for several purposes.
 It’s equally contributed by Blue Systems and Community Members.

-It should be clear that Kubuntu and Ubuntu has same things at the core.
+It should be clear that Kubuntu and Ubuntu have the same things at the core.
 But, it’s the interface and design that makes them different.
-If you are looking for a different visual approach with better set of software, you can pick Kubuntu as a general purpose, feature-rich alternative operating system for Windows.
+If you are looking for a different visual approach with a better set of software, you can pick Kubuntu as a general purpose, a feature-rich alternative operating system for Windows.